blazdivjak/rzpproject/README.md

 FEATURES
 ==========
 * Read keys pressed with capacity sensing on arduino
-* Automaticly find VirtualSpeakers advertised on local network using mDNS and DNS-SD
+* Automatically find VirtualSpeakers advertised on local network using mDNS and DNS-SD
 * Stream different MIDI instruments on local network

 INSTALL on RaspberryPi (Debian Weezy)